 This resource addresses such concerns and provides guidelines and methods for incorporating low-stakes writing into your class without being overwhelmed with work.

 Motivating Students to Read and Write in All Disciplines

 This guide describes general considerations that highlight the importance of motivating students to read and write, and it offers strategies that you can use in your courses to integrate reading and writing in all disciplines.

-This tip sheet and the accompanying supplements will help you determine when, how, and why to adjust your feedback and grading strategies for L2 writers.
+This tip sheet and the accompanying supplements will help you determine when, how, and why to adjust your feedback and grading strategies for second language learners.

-The Revision Project - Students Talk About Revision (website) addresses the most frequently asked questions about the revision process.
+Revising: The Student's Perspective (website) addresses the most frequently asked questions about the revision process.
 Through videos and accompanying text, see the process of revision in all of its challenge, excitement, frustration, and satisfaction through the eyes of U-M undergrads.

 Teaching Citation and Documentation Norms

 This guide covers avoiding plagiarism and producing in-text citations and reference lists; and, discussing citation norms to help students become aware of how those norms function rhetorically within your scholarly community.

 In this resource you will find strategies for their use at the unit-level, course- or program-level, developing writer level, and further readings if you want to learn more.

 Blogging can improve students’ writing skills and build their confidence as writers.
 This guide describes strategies for using blogs as a writing tool in the classroom.